anhem/test-populator/README.md

 Set to true will randomize everything.
 When set to false fixed values will be used.
 I.e. populating the same class twice will give the same result.

+Random values are not generated entirely at random.
+They are generated to be random enough.
+For example date and time of various types are randomized from between `"now" minus 1 year` and `"now" plus 730 days (2 years)`.

+See [RandomUtil.java](src/main/java/com/github/anhem/testpopulator/RandomUtil.java) for more details.

 ### setterPrefix

-(Applied when using strategy: SETTER)
+(Applied when using strategy: [SETTER](#Setter))

 Use setters with a different format than set*